Methodology & sources

 This page documents every rate, bracket, deduction, and assumption used by the calculators on this site, for tax year 2026.
 If a number on a calculator surprises you, this page is where you verify it.
+The full update log is at the bottom — every correction and rate change is recorded.

 Tax year

 All figures default to tax year 2026.
 At the time of writing, the IRS had not yet published its full 2026 Rev. Proc. inflation-adjustment release, and the California Franchise Tax Board had not yet issued its final 2026 schedules.
-We project 2026 figures by applying each agency's standard methodology — IRS chained-CPI based adjustments and California\'s annual cost-of-living adjustment — to the latest officially published brackets.
+We project 2026 figures by applying each agency's standard methodology — IRS chained-CPI based adjustments and California's annual cost-of-living adjustment — to the latest officially published brackets.

 When the official 2026 numbers are released, we replace projected values with official values.
 The calculation engine's structure does not change.